zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/0introduction/introduction.md

 In this lab, you will:
 * Create a Sub-Compartment
 * Create Virtual Cloud Network (VCN)
-* Provison a PeopleSoft Marketplace image
+* Provision a PeopleSoft Marketplace image
 * Establish Security List Rules for PeopleSoft Instance
 * Access PeopleSoft application
 * Terminate and teardown all of the resources that you have created